Lotfullah21/typescript/README.md

 ##### 1. Passing by reference

-When we pass an object by reference, even if we have additional properties than than the ones specified at the function, we won't get an error.
+When we pass an object by reference, even if we have additional properties than than the ones as parameter, we won't get an error.
 If we pass an online object, we will get an error.

 ```ts